Drwuu/traefik/README.md

 2. **Network isolation:** Only expose necessary services to the `proxy` network
 3. **Certificate storage:** The `acme.json` file contains private keys - keep secure
 4. **Docker socket:** Mounted read-only, but still sensitive

+## 📝 Environment Variables Reference

+See `.env.example` for all available variables.
+Edit `.env` to customize your setup.

 ---